Judge nixes no-prison deal in 2018 limo crash that killed 20

 Lee Kindlon, an attorney for Hussain, has said his client tried to maintain the limousine and relied on what he was told by state officials and a repair shop that inspected it.

-On Oct.
-6, 2018, Axel Steenburg rented the 2001 Ford Excursion limousine for the 30th birthday of his new wife, Amy.
+Axel Steenburg rented the 2001 Ford Excursion limousine for wife Amy’s 30th birthday on Oct.
+6, 2018.
 The party group, ranging in age from 24 to 34, included Axel’s brother, Amy’s three sisters and two of their husbands, and close friends.

-En route to a brewery near Cooperstown, the limo’s brakes failed on a downhill stretch of state Route 30 in Schoharie, west of Albany.
-The vehicle blew through a stop sign at a T-intersection at over 100 mph (160 kph) and crashed into a small ravine near a popular country store.
+En route to a brewery, the limo’s brakes failed on a downhill stretch of road in Schoharie, west of Albany.
+The vehicle blew through a stop sign at over 100 mph (160 kph) and crashed into a small ravine.

-Seventeen family members and friends were killed, along with the driver and two bystanders outside the store.
+The crash killed the limo driver, 17 passengers, and two bystanders outside the store.

+Schoharie County District Attorney Susan Mallery’s office has said Hussain allowed passengers to ride in the limo despite having received “multiple notices of violations” from the state and having been told repairs were inadequate.
+State police said the vehicle should have been taken out of service because of brake problems identified in an inspection a month before the crash.

-On Wednesday, Lynch said Hussain’s actions show he knew the risk of putting the limousine on the road the day of the crash, and letting him plead only to the criminally negligent homicide counts does not reflect that.
+On Wednesday, Lynch said Hussain’s actions show he knew the risk of putting the limousine on the road the day of the crash, and a guilty plea to only criminally negligent homicide does not reflect that.

-Lynch specifically referenced a state Department of Transportation out-of-service sticker had been placed on the limousine a month before the crash.
-State Police recovered the sticker from Hussain’s car after his arrest.
-Prosecutors have argued Hussain took the sticker off the limo’s windshield so that he could rent it for more jobs.
+Lynch specifically mentioned that a state Department of Transportation out-of-service sticker had been placed on the limousine a month before the crash.
+State police recovered the sticker from Hussain’s car after his arrest.
+Prosecutors have argued that Hussain took the sticker off the limo’s windshield so that he could rent it for more jobs.

 Lynch gave Hussain’s lawyers the choice of accepting a sentence of 1 1/3 to four years in prison or withdrawing his guilty plea.
 They chose the latter.